Cognitive cascades: How to model (and potentially counter) the spread of fake news: In-Silico Contagion Experiments

 \begin{itemize} \item The Erd\H{o}s-R\'{e}nyi (ER) random graph \cite{erdHos1960evolution} \item The Watts-Strogatz (WS) small world network \cite{watts1998collective} \item The Barab\'{a}si-Albert (BA) preferential attachment network \cite{barabasi1999emergence} \item The Multiplicative Attribute Graph (MAG) \cite{kim2011modeling} \end{itemize}

 We explicate rationale behind choosing each below.
-Running experiments across different graph topology should allow us to determine how much graph structure affects contagion.
-We hypothesize that simple contagion may not vary much over graph type, that complex contagion will vary the most because it is the most dependent on neighborhood structure, and that cognitive contagion should vary least, as it relies more on single instances of neighbor belief strengths rather than an aggregate.
-Additionally, for each graph and contagion type, experiments are run ten times and results are shown as averages over the total simulations, with variances displayed in supplemental materials (S1-S2) where applicable.
-Ten simulations appeared adequate in preliminary experiments because variance was fairly low, and did not seem to require hundreds or more simulations.
+Running experiments across different graph topologies should allow us to determine how much graph structure affects cascades.
+We anticipate that cascades using simple contagion may not vary much over graph type, that those with proportional threshold contagion will vary the most because it is the most dependent on neighborhood structure, and that cognitive contagion should vary least, as it relies more on single instances of neighbor belief strengths rather than an aggregate.
+Additionally, because the model has stochastic elements in the initial distribution of agent beliefs, at each potential contagion step governed by the contagion function, and in the randomness of the networks constructed, experiments are run from ten to one hundred times and results are shown as averages over the total simulations, with variances displayed in supplemental materials S3 and S4 Figs where applicable.
+We display results aggregated over 10 simulations here, as there was not significant variation between results from 10, 50, or 100 simulations, and include results from 50 and 100 simulations with justification for using 10 in \nameref{s22-text-simulation-run-explanation}, \nameref{s27-table-simulation-run-results}, and \nameref{s28-fig-low-correlation-scores-graphs}.

 But first, we need to choose a cognitive contagion function that best suits our empirically-based goals.
-After choosing such a function, it will be compared against simple and complex contagion in each condition.
+After choosing such a function, it will be compared against simple and proportional threshold contagion in each condition.